ovh/docs/pages/web/web-paas/configuration-services/guide.en-sg.md

 ### Size

-By default, $partner_full will allocate CPU and memory resources to each container automatically.
+By default, Web PaaS will allocate CPU and memory resources to each container automatically.
 Some services are optimized for high CPU load, some for high memory load.
-By default, $partner_full will try to allocate the largest "fair" size possible to all services, given the available resources on the plan.
+By default, Web PaaS will try to allocate the largest "fair" size possible to all services, given the available resources on the plan.
 That is not always optimal, however, and you can customize that behavior on any service or on any application container.
 See the [application sizing](../configuration-app/size) page for more details.

 ## Service timezones